geological formation in Malaysian is on Pulau Langkawi. The Machinchang

 celestial princess blessed the water so that any childless woman who

-bathed in the lake would conceive.
+the lake would conceive.
 Locals certainly believe that the

 lake has magical powers and that women who drink the waters of the